-Finally, it is also important to mention that the board of the target company must issue, within eight days following the receipt of the drafts of the prospectus and announcement of launch, a report on the conditions and opportunity of the takeover.
-Directors that have any relationship or are related to the bidder cannot vote on the resolution of the board of directors that approves the report.
+It is also important to mention that the target company's board must issue, within eight days following the receipt of the draft of the prospectus and announcement of a launch, a report on the opportunity and conditions of the takeover.
+Directors who have any relationship or are related to the bidder cannot vote on the resolution of the board of directors approving the report.